Menguozi/Menguozi.github.io/pages/1_homepage.md

 ---

-* [Dec 2021] Our paper "FORD: Fast One-sided RDMA-based Distributed Transactions for Disaggregated Persistent Memory" was accepted by [FAST 2022](https://www.usenix.org/conference/fast22)!
+* Our paper "FORD: Fast One-sided RDMA-based Distributed Transactions for Disaggregated Persistent Memory" was accepted by [FAST 2022](https://www.usenix.org/conference/fast22)!

-* [Oct 2021] Our paper "FINEdex: A Fine-grained Learned Index Scheme for Scalable and Concurrent Memory Systems" was accepted by [VLDB 2022](https://vldb.org/2022/)!
+* Our paper "FINEdex: A Fine-grained Learned Index Scheme for Scalable and Concurrent Memory Systems" was accepted by [VLDB 2022](https://vldb.org/2022/)!

-* [Aug 2021] Pengfei Zuo was awarded with [2020 ACM China Doctoral Dissertation Award](https://www.acmturc.com/2021/cn/doctoral_thesis_award.html)!
+* Pengfei Zuo was awarded with [2020 ACM China Doctoral Dissertation Award](https://www.acmturc.com/2021/cn/doctoral_thesis_award.html)!
 Only two awardees among all computer disciplines across China were selected to obtain the award every year.

-* [Apr 2021] Our paper "One-sided RDMA-Conscious Extendible Hashing for Disaggregated Memory" was accepted by [USENIX ATC 2021](https://www.usenix.org/conference/atc21)!
+* Our paper "One-sided RDMA-Conscious Extendible Hashing for Disaggregated Memory" was accepted by [USENIX ATC 2021](https://www.usenix.org/conference/atc21)!

 ## Selected Publications